Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

 Cyberpunk RED is dystopian survival, not grimdark.
 Criterion 2 fails: It has real structural violence, but the rules don’t make heroism mechanically harder than being predatory.

-These are all brilliant dark games, but they solve for different experiences: terminal aesthetics, cosmic dread, cathartic tragedy, and revolutionary hope.
-Grimdark games solve for sustained moral erosion within unreformable systems.
-It’s a rarer, more specific design challenge.
+These are all brilliant dark games, but each offers a different experience: terminal collapse, cosmic dread, cathartic tragedy, or revolutionary hope.
+Grimdark games are about ongoing moral decline in systems that can’t be fixed.
+It’s a rare and specific design challenge.

 Conclusion